Need to know

 - Annual ink/toner cost: $175

-Though the RRP is reasonable for an entry level laser multifunction printer, performance is average.
-You'll end up spending more than the RRP on ink after about 18-months, which is better than other models but still not exactly economical.
+Though the price is reasonable for an entry-level laser multifunction printer, performance is average.
+You'll end up spending more than its price tag on ink after about 18 months, which is better than other models but still not exactly economical.

-You'll end up spending more than the RRP on ink after about 18-months.
+You'll end up spending more than its price tag on ink after about 18 months

-Credit where credit is due, however, it is easy to use, power consumption is low, it prints very quickly and the scanner digitises documents well.
-Copying is poor though, making this yet another multifuntion printer (MFP) that's really only good at one thing.
+Credit where credit is due, however.
+It is easy to use, power consumption is low, it prints very quickly, and the scanner digitises documents well.
+Copying is poor though, making this yet another multifunction printer (MFP) that's really only good at one thing.

 Read the full Brother MFC-L2800DW review.